 Why It’s Worth Hiring a DUI Lawyer to Pursue a Wet Reckless Plea

 Hiring a DUI lawyer is essential if you’re hoping to reduce your OVI charge to a “wet reckless” in Ohio.
-DUI defense is legally complex and involves challenging sobriety tests, uncovering procedural errors, and negotiating with prosecutors—tasks that require both legal knowledge and courtroom experience.
+DUI defense is legally complex and involves challenging sobriety tests, uncovering procedural errors, and negotiating with prosecutors.
+These tasks require both legal knowledge and courtroom experience.
 Without skilled representation, you’re unlikely to secure a favorable outcome.

 FAQs About Wet Reckless in Ohio